Sam-Dragon/java-7/src/ThreadsNotes.md

 - Data compression/encryption

 ## Thread Priorities
-- when the jvm scheduler runs, it will execute threads based on priority
+- When the jvm scheduler runs, it will execute threads based on priority
 - It speicifies the thread execution based on priority
 - It varies from 1 to 10, 10 being the highest.
 Default is 5
 - It helps jvm to pick the threads and execute accordingly